 Students are not permitted to skateboard on school property at any time.
-Students are not permitted to rollerblade inside the building at any time.
+Students are not permitted to board, blade, bike or scooter inside the building at any time.
 Students in violation of this property will have these items confiscated.

 Suspensions & Detentions